splunk/public-o11y-docs/gdi/etcd/etcd.md

 ## Installation

-This monitor is available in the SignalFx Smart Agent receiver, which is part of the {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>`.
+This monitor is available in the SignalFx Smart Agent Receiver, which is part of the {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>`.

 To install this integration: